jamesrosal/tower-chat/README.md

 - [ ] Password addition for authentication (bcrypt)
 - [ ] CRUD functionality for profiles

+See the [open issues](https://github.com/jamesrosal/tower-chat/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>